Covid Recovery Plans/Catch Up Premium

 Objective 3: To provide effective pastoral support for all students and address emerging SEMH needs presented by students as a result of the multiple lockdowns and periods of enforced isolation experienced.

-Below is an overview of how Hungerhill School plans to use Government funding to help students catch up due to Covid-19.
+Below is a brief overview of how Hungerhill School used Government funding to help students catch up due to Covid-19.
 This overview should be reviewed alongside the more detailed Covid Recovery Plans.

 The effects of school closures and the lockdown in response to the Covid-19 pandemic has been detrimental for all students.

 The following interventions are included in our strategic plans:

 The school has operated face-to-face and remote learning holiday provisions throughout the pandemic.
 These have taken place in Summer 2020, Easter 2021, May Bank 2021, Summer 2021, October 2021 and December 2021.
 Further dates

 for 2022 will be released in the new year.
 The EEF’s Teaching and Learning Toolkit references plus 3 months impact through using such methods of intervention.

 Extended School Day - Year 11 Cohort 2020 and 2021

 Every Monday, Tuesday and Thursday after the rest of the school have left, Year 11 students continue to work hard for an extra hour.
 Students have an extra lesson each of English, maths and science.
 The Curriculum Leaders, Mrs. Ryan, Mrs. Susca and Mrs Sprakes have all commented that the students’ approach to the sessions have shown high levels of motivation.
 They are sure that the extra effort will pay off and spur students to success in their GCSEs.
 The EEF’s Teaching and Learning Toolkit references plus 3 months impact through using such methods of intervention.

 Additional groupings in maths and English - Year 11